Can You Stain Teak Wood? — Furniture, Fences, and More

 Modifies and Enhances Wood Color

-One of the main reasons for staining wood is to improve its aesthetic appearance by enhancing its color.
+One of the main reasons many are keen on staining wood is to improve its aesthetic appearance by enhancing its color.
 While teak has beautiful wood grains and patterns, the stain can highlight them and makes them look outstanding.

 Also, teak wood naturally loses its unique golden honey hue due to prolonged exposure to harsh environments.
 Over time, its color turns to unattractive grey, losing its golden charm.
 But this can be avoided by staining the teak wood surface.